Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Next steps

 Alberta’s government has completed an analysis of the recommendations made by the review panel and established a work plan to determine how recommendations in the report may be implemented.
-While there are recommendations that can be implemented right away, others will be phased in over time, including potential changes to legislation, and some will need further analysis and stakeholder engagement.
+While there are recommendations that can be implemented right away, others will be phased in over time, including potential changes to legislation.
+Certain recommendations will also require further analysis and stakeholder engagement.

-The following milestones mark the beginning of our work, which will continue with the work plan as a guide.
+The following milestones mark the beginning of our work, which will continue in alignment with the work plan.

 Milestones and activities